-I support fair trade, not free trade.
+I support fair trade.
 We need to be sure that we are exporting goods, not jobs, overseas.
 If a trade deal comes up, I will evaluate it by a set of criteria:

 - First, does it include fair labor standards?
 We need to make sure any trade deal raises labor and wage standards abroad to help U.S. workers compete without undermining our domestic labor standards.
 I’ll be sure to lean on my relationships with Labor to make sure that any deal will not displace 8th district workers.
 I have been endorsed by some of the largest Labor organizations in Washington state.
 They know that I will fight to keep jobs here at home.